 What Happens When You Don’t Write Things Down

 Mame’s story was erased by a different kind of demolition.
 What happens when you don’t write things down is that myths are allowed to take on the fullness of truths.
 What emerged from our attempts at oral history sounded a lot like simple nostalgia.
 Mame was generous, a devout Catholic, a philanthropist, a tough cookie, full of bawdy double entendres and downright maternal with her “girls.”
-She was the hooker with a heart of gold.
+She was a hooker with a heart of gold.

 All of this may be true, but it is complicated by the fact that this narrative is eerily similar to what people all over America say about “their” local madams (from a safe historical distance).
 A good example is the story that spawned the title of our film (“Sittin’ on a Million”).
 The often-repeated story goes that Mame would walk into Troy’s bustling luncheonettes and department stores and ask the girls how much money they made.
 When they answered an amount she of course considered pitiful, she’d laugh and say, “Honey, don’t you know you’re sittin’ on a million?
 You should come and work for me!”
 A great story.
 Imagine my surprise in reading the exact same story, attributed to a different madam altogether, in Karen Abbott’s excellent book Sin in the Second City.

-This begs the question: did “Mame Faye” as we remember her today even exist?
 Why, as John Steinbeck wrote in East of Eden, are madams “sentimentalized down the ages,” and why do “the stories remembered and repeated about a madam cover every field but the bedroom”?
 What does it mean when we choose to remember some things about prostitution, but let others disappear in a watercolor wash of nostalgia?
 Why do otherwise conservative people (who certainly don’t support anything like the legalization of prostitution today) smile and remember fondly a seller of women’s bodies from long ago?

 For me, the story of Mame Faye reflects a deep and ongoing battle over the rights of women as autonomous sexual beings, as capitalists, and as historical agents.
 It a story of nostalgia and forgetting and monuments in my hometown.
 And it is a story of the choices that one woman made in her lifetime, just one of the millions of people who anonymously create history every day, and the function she serves in our shared historical narratives.
-I only wish I could know more about her.
+I only wish I could tell you more about her.

 –Penny Lane, August 2008